SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 ```
 SONAR_SCANNER_OPTS = "-Dhttp.proxyHost=yourProxyHost -Dhttp.proxyPort=yourProxyPort"
 ```
 Where _yourProxyHost_ and _yourProxyPort_ are the hostname and the port of your proxy server.
-There are additional proxy settings for https, authentication and exclusions that could be passed to the Java VM, for full reference visit the following article: https://docs.oracle.com/javase/8/docs/technotes/guides/net/proxies.html
+There are additional proxy settings for https, authentication and exclusions that could be passed to the Java VM.
+For more information see the following article: https://docs.oracle.com/javase/8/docs/technotes/guides/net/proxies.html